RVCC-IDMX/about-me-ArtemisMacDuffie/README.md

 ### CSS

 Formatting and layout is done primarily through CSS files.
+This includes animations, pseudoelements, and pseudoclasses.

 ### Media